-94-100 London Road - draft text of proposed entry for inclusion in 2020
+94-100 London Road

-Construction date 1888
+Construction Date 1888

 Architect

 Original use Residential

 Current use Residential

 Ward Westgate

 Easting 615404

 Northing 244845

-Year added to Local List 2020
+Year added to Local List 2021

 Two pairs of semi-detached dwellings, by the Freehold Land Society.
 Pitched roof with decorative fish scale tiling, decorative ridge tiles and finials to the ridge and shared central dormer.
 Two storey canted bay windows to each dwelling.
 To ground floor, the windows and door openings are finished with terracotta tiled pediments above the string course.
 To the first floor, windows are finished with segmental flat headed arches with modest keystones.
 Some replacement fenestration, whilst no. 96 has lost its chimney.
 A plaque to each pair of dwellings bears the date 1888 'FLS' for Freehold Land Society, and the names 'Conway Villas' and 'Bangor Villas'.